brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The threat intelligence team performed campaign correlation and discovered that a series of phishing emails were all part of a single operation carried out by the same APT group.

+### Clearnet
+**Definition:**
+The portion of the internet that is publicly accessible and indexable by search engines.

+**Example Usage:**
+The phishing site was hosted on the clearnet rather than the dark web.

 ### Clickjacking
 **Definition:**